jethomas2020/Plotly-Challenge/README.md

         Used otu_ids for the marker colors.

-        Use otu_labels for the text values.
+        Used otu_labels for the text values.

-    Bubble Chart

     Display sample metadata, i.e., an individual's demographic information.
         Display each key-value pair from the metadata JSON object somewhere on the page.